Educ-IO/educ-io/_tutorials/folders/clone_files.md

 #### Introduction
 {:.pb-1}

 Cloning a folder structure, or duplicating a large set of files, is a __rarely required__ task because sharing is normally the best way to achieve any collaborative goal.
 There are, though, some __legitimate times when such a need arises__.
-You might want to transfer files between users/domains or make a working copy of a set of template files (e.g. re-using them on a new project).
+You might want to transfer files between users/domains, out of a __team-drive__, or make a working copy of a set of template files (e.g. re-using them on a new project).

 When it is required, you will quickly find it's a very laborious and boring task if you have to do it manually.
 With __Folders__ you can achieve the same outcome in __minutes__, rather than __hours__.